isiahArrufat/Safe-space_backend/readme.md

 ### Security Videos

-Here are videos to understand some of the technology used in this auth backend to prevent certain security risks.
+Here are definitions and videos to understand some of the technology used in this auth backend to prevent certain security risks.
 It is not comprehensive but it is a start to understanding some of what goes into securing a website

 **Cookie:**